It's Rush Limbaugh, and this is the Excellence in Broadcasting Network.

 Love your show.

-I just had a comment to make as far as uh the GOP candidates running against the way they're running their campaigns.
+I just had a comment to make as far as the GOP candidates running against the way they're running their campaigns.

-Um they're really running.
+They're really running.

-And really, which is redundant, by the way, but he really never was any of it.
+He ran as a Patrick Conservative, which is redundant, by the way, but he really never was any of it.

-It ain't gonna happen.
+It ain't going to happen.

-You mean run against the Bush record without mentioning Bush's name.
+You mean run against the Bush record without mentioning Bush's name?

 Well, yeah.